Perhaps you’ve found an old bag of pecans in your pantry.

 Either way, now you may be wondering how to store them, how long they last, and if pecans go bad.

 If so, you’ve come to the right place.
-We are covering the shelf life, storage, and signs of spoilage of pecans.
+We are covering the shelf life, storage, and signs of spoilage in pecans.

 How To Know If Pecans Have Gone Off